tadaspetra/agora/call_summary/GUIDE.md

 ## Start Transcription within the Call
 To make a network call from your Flutter application, you can use the `http` package.
-Make sure you use the same App ID on both the app and the backend server.
+Ensure you use the same App ID on both the app and the backend server.
 Then, call your API to start the transcribing.

-You should receive a Task ID and a Builder Token back if everything works correctly.
-Save these because you will need them to stop the transcription.
+Within the [`call.dart`](./lib/call.dart) file, you can add this `startTranscription` function:

 ```dart
 Future<void> startTranscription({required String channelName}) async {